hongseok-yang/logic23/README.md

 Here are two tasks that you will have to do.

 * Implement a SAT solver using the DPLL algorithm with clause learning, which we cover in the course, and also using optimisations for SAT solving that you devise or can find in the literature.
+Your implementation should not use any external python libraries directly related to SAT solving.
 * Write a report that describes what you implemented, the design decision behind your implementation, and the rationale behind those decisions.
 The report should be at most 4 pages excluding the bibliography and figures.
 For instance, you can describe a list of possible optimisations for SAT solving, analyse the cons and pros of those optimisations, explain why you decide to choose only some of these optimisations, and justify your decision with experiments.

 #### 6.1.
 Evaluation